SERVICE NO: 3156

 FATE: Died of Wounds – 24 September 1916 – Belgium

 Lancelot Hamilton Williams was the son of Henry “Harry” Joseph Williams and Amelia Tucker Yeoman.
 He was born in Hamilton in 1890 and his family lived on Alexandra Parade.
-Henry Williams was a carpenter and when Lancelot finished school he followed his father into the trade.
+Henry Williams was a carpenter and when Lancelot finished at Hamilton State School, he followed his father into the trade.
 Lancelot was an active member of the community as a member of the rifle club, fire brigade, Presbyterian football club and angling society.
 He also belonged to the Masonic and Druids Lodges.
 With the Ancient Order of Druids, he rose through the ranks and was Arch Druid in 1911.
 In December 1913, “Harry” Williams passed away.

 On 20 July 1915, a month short of his twenty-fifth birthday, Lancelot travelled to Melbourne to enlist.
 With the 5th Field Company Engineers, he sailed on 24 November 1914 for Egypt.
 By March 1916, Lancelot had transferred to the 4th Field Company Engineers and on 1 June 1916, they sailed for France.
 Once they arrived on 9 June at Marseilles, the company boarded a train and travelled for three days to the Somme.